DevExpress-Examples/How-to-define-separate-columns-for-the-date-and-time-parts-of-the-DateTime-property/README.md

     </dxg:GridControl.Columns>
     ```

-    **IMPORTANT:**
-    With this solution, cells in these columns are read-only.
-If editing is required, consider using solution #1 or #3.
+    **IMPORTANT:** If you chose this option, cells within these columns will be read-only.
+To edit values, consider using solution #1 or #3.

 ---

-3. Define the unbound Date and Time columns and utilize the [CustomUnboundColumnData](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.CustomUnboundColumnData) event or [CustomUnboundColumnDataCommand](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.CustomUnboundColumnDataCommand) to execute the required conversion:
+3. Define unbound Date and Time columns and utilize the [CustomUnboundColumnData](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.CustomUnboundColumnData) event or [CustomUnboundColumnDataCommand](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl.CustomUnboundColumnDataCommand) to execute the required conversion:

     ```cs
     private void ColumnData(UnboundColumnRowArgs e) {